syncfusion-content/javascript-docs/js/Schedule/working-with-appointments.md

 ### Appointment Search

 The public method [searchAppointments](/js/api/ejschedule#methods:searchappointments) is used to search the appointments in the Scheduler dataSource.
-It contains the below four arguments such as search string, search field, filter operator and ignorecase.
+It contains the below four arguments such as search string, search field, filter operator and ignore case.

 **searchString** - It is used to search the given word/sentence within the appointment data.